 Severity of Injuries

-In a personal injury case, you can recover compensation for two types of damages: economic and non-economic.
+In a personal injury case, you can recover compensation for two categories of damages: economic and non-economic.
+These cover both your financial losses and the personal impact of the injury.
+Together, they form the basis for calculating the value of your claim.

 Non-economic damages are not as easily valued.
 They include things like: